The deadline to appeal your 2019 Property Assessment is Thursday January 31, 2019.

 Property Assessment Concerns

 The review process provides options to have your property assessment concerns addressed.
-If you have concerns about your property assessment, you may discuss them with BC Assessment prior to filing a complaint.
+If you have concerns about your property assessment, you may discuss them with BC Assessment prior to filing an appeal.

 If there is an agreement to make an amendment through this informal process, a recommendation can be presented to the Panel on your behalf and your attendance at the hearing is not required.